kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/api/v1beta1/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ExternalNetwork is the OpenStack Network to be used to get public internet to the VMs.</p>
+<p>ExternalNetwork is the OpenStack Network to be used to get public internet to the VMs.
+This option is ignored if DisableExternalNetwork is set to true.</p>
+<p>If ExternalNetwork is defined it must refer to exactly one external network.</p>
+<p>If ExternalNetwork is not defined or is empty the controller will use any
+existing external network as long as there is only one.
+It is an error if ExternalNetwork is not defined and there are multiple external networks unless DisableExternalNetwork is also set.</p>
+<p>If ExternalNetwork is not defined and there are no external networks
+the controller will proceed as though DisableExternalNetwork was set.</p>
 </td>
 </tr>
 <tr>